 One of the most important things all drivers pay for (and are required by law to pay for) is automobile insurance.
 Vehicle accidents happen all the time in Pennsylvania, and nearly everyone will get into an accident in their lifetime.
-At the SMT Legal, we want to discuss some of the options that our citizens have when it comes to insuring themselves.
-This is a confusing topic, and you should always speak with a qualified PA auto crash attorney in the aftermath of a crash.
+At SMT Legal, we want to discuss some of the options that our citizens have when it comes to insuring themselves.
+This is a confusing topic, and you should always speak with a qualified PA car crash attorney in the aftermath of a crash.

 What does our no-fault system look like?

 Pennsylvania is one of a handful of states that has a “no-fault” system in place, but ours is a bit more confusing than most.
 Typically, a no-fault system means that, regardless of who caused an accident, each party will file a claim with their own insurer (particularly their personal injury protection) to get coverage for certain expenses.

 However, in PA, the law allows people to opt-out of the no-fault system.